 1. Landscape Maintenance Companies:

-These companies specialize in providing ongoing landscape maintenance services to residential, commercial, and industrial properties.
-They take care of tasks such as mowing, trimming, fertilizing, pest control, and general landscape upkeep.
+These companies provide ongoing landscape maintenance services to residential, commercial, and industrial properties.
+They handle tasks such as mowing, trimming, fertilizing, pest control, and general landscape upkeep.

 2. Nurseries: